 School Pride

-Queer students report having less anxiety when they feel more connected to and supported by their school.
+Trans and gender diverse students report having less anxiety when they feel more connected to and supported by their school.
+(From 2023)

 Read Time: 2 minutes